vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 e1e364ac671b   2d389e545974   "/docker-entrypoint.…"   14 seconds ago   Up 12 seconds   0.0.0.0:80->80/tcp   training
 ```

-## Verify connectivity to the NGINX webserver running in the Docker container we created using "curl http://localhost" command.
-You should see similar output to this:
+## Verify connectivity to the NGINX webserver running in the Docker container we created using `curl http://localhost` command.
+This is output of a successful curl:

 ```
 $ curl http://localhost